denfed/leaf-audio-pytorch/README.md

 If you are looking to develop on this repo, the `requirements.txt` contains everything needed to run the torch and tf implementations of leaf audio simultaneously.

-**NOTE: There is some weird depencency stuff going on with the original `leaf-audio` repo.
+**NOTE: There is some weird dependency stuff going on with the original `leaf-audio` repo.
 Seems like its a dependency issue with `lingvo` and `waymo-open-dataset`.
 These below commands are a workaround.**

 Install the packages required: